mpdf/mpdf.github.io/fonts-languages/opentype-layout-otl.md

 # How to use OTL in mPDF

+In <a href="{{ "/configuration/configuration-v7-x.html" | prepend: site.baseurl }}">font configuration variables</a>
-In `config_fonts.php` there are 2 variables which affect OTL features for each font family e.g.:
+there are 2 variables which affect OTL features for each font family e.g.:

 {% highlight php %}
 "dejavusanscondensed" => array(